danielgruethling/Archipelago/worlds/little_witch_nobeta/docs/en_Little Witch Nobeta.md

 ## What is this randomizer based on?

-This randomizer is based on (forked from) the wonderful work Eveldee did on Little Witch Nobeta - https://github.com/Eveldee/RandomizedWitchNobeta
+This randomizer is based on the wonderful work Eveldee did on Little Witch Nobeta - https://github.com/Eveldee/RandomizedWitchNobeta

 ## Some tips for playing Little Witch Nobeta randomized